lmzh123/Kiwi-Campus-Challenge/Task3/README.md

 ## Task 3.3

-A catkin package named location_monitor is created subscribe to the Odometry information and publish to a topic named location_monitor_log when the turtlebot is within the defined circles.
+A catkin package named location_monitor is created to subscribe to the Odometry information and publish to a topic named location_monitor_log when the turtlebot is within the defined circles.
 The script can be found in this folder as location_monitor_node.py.

 ![](Task3_3_log.png)